 Service revenue is recorded as revenue when the services are provided.

-Investment income (loss), which is comprised of interest, dividends, income distributions from pooled funds, and realized and unrealized gains and losses, is recorded as revenue when earned in the statement of operations.
+Investment income (loss), which comprises interest, dividends, income distributions from pooled funds, and realized and unrealized gains and losses, is recorded as revenue when earned in the statement of operations.

 Foreign currency translation